-- 1. Engages in conduct that contains the elements of the offense of assault under section 22.01 (A)(1)(2)(3) of the Penal Code. - Engages in conduct that contains the elements of the offense of terroristic threat under section 22.07, Penal Code. - 3.
-Sells, gives, or delivers to another person or possesses or uses or is under the influence of: - Marijuana or a controlled substance, as defined by Chapter 481.
+- 1. Engages in conduct that contains the elements of the offense of assault under section 22.01 (A)(1)(2)(3) of the Penal Code. - Engages in conduct that contains the elements of the offense of terroristic threat under section Penal Code. - 3.
+Sells, gives, or delivers to another person or possesses or uses an e cigarette - 4.
+Sells, gives, or delivers to another person or possesses or uses or is under the influence of:

+- Marijuana or a controlled substance, as defined by Chapter 481.
 Health and Safety Code, or by 21 U.S.C.
-Section 801 ET Seq., or

-- 4. Sells, gives, or delivers to another person or possesses or uses an e cigarette as stated in HB 114 in accordance with Mabank ISD District of Innovation Plan - A dangerous drug, as defined by Chapter 483, Health and Safety Code. - 5.
+Section 801 ET Seq., or - A dangerous drug, as defined by Chapter 483, Health and Safety Code. - 5.
 Possesses, uses, is under the influence of, sells, gives, or delivers an alcoholic beverage; commits a serious act or offense while under the influence of alcohol, if such conduct is not punishable as a felony offense.
 (School related felony alcohol offenses are addressed in the expulsion section of this Student Code of Conduct.) - 6.
 Engages in conduct that contains the elements of an offense relating to abusable glue or aerosol paint under Sections 486.031 through 485.035, Health and Safety Code, or relating to volatile chemicals under Chapter 484, Health and Safety Code. - Engages in conduct that contains the elements of the offense of Public lewdness under Section 21.07, Penal Code, or indecent exposure under Section 21.08 Penal Code. - 8.
 Engages in conduct that contains the elements of the offense of retaliation under Section 36.06, Penal Code, against any school employee TEC 37.006. - 9.
 Is a member of, pledges to become a member of, joins, or solicits another person or pledge to become a member of an unauthorized public school fraternity, sorority, secret society, or gang. - 10.
 Students must be placed in a DAEP if, based on conduct defined as a felony offense under Title 5 of the Penal Code, they receive deferred prosecution, are found by a court or jury to have engaged in delinquent conduct, or the superintendent or designee reasonably believes the student has engaged in conduct defined as a felony under Title 5.
 (Title 5 pertains to Offenses Against Persons and includes offenses of criminal homicide, kidnapping and false imprisonment, sexual offenses, and assaultive offenses.) - 11.
 Mabank ISD has permission to remove a student to a DAEP for off-campus conduct when the superintendent has a reasonable belief that the student has engaged in felonious conduct, other than a Title 5 offense, and the superintendent believes the student's continued presence in the regular setting threatens the safety of other students or teachers and will be detrimental to the educational process.

 Other forms of misconduct may be considered for removal to the Disciplinary Alternative Education Program (D.A.E.P).
+(Upon accumulation of 10 days in ISS, students may be reviewed for placement in DAEP.)